 The first question that you need to ask yourself is whether your paving needs sealing.
 It is not always the case that your stone is going to need sealing.
-It is a common misconception that every single type of natural stone has some kind of sealer that it needs to protect it.
+It is a common misconception that every single type of natural stone has its own kind of natural stone sealer that it needs to protect itself.
 However, this is simply not the case at all.
 There are plenty of stones that have aged so well that they don’t need any kind of sealer on them.
 It could be the case that the one that has been used for your paving could be one of them!
-Before you start searching for sealers for pavers, its best to check with an expert first.
+Before you start searching for sealers for pavers, it’s best to check with an expert first.

 What Are The Effects Of This?